The many guises of BPD: Unravelling diagnostic complexity

 2.45 - 3.00pm

 3.00 - 3.45pm

 Professor Castle is Professor of Psychiatry at St Vincent’s Health and The University of Melbourne.
 He has wide clinical and research interests, encompassing schizophrenia and related disorders, bipolar disorder, cannabis abuse, OCD spectrum disorders and disorders of body image.
 He has published over 700 papers and chapters; and 23 books.
 His broader interests include music, literature, theatre and art.

-Associate Professor Richard Newton
+Professor Richard Newton

 Professor Newton is the Clinical Director of Peninsula Health Mental Health Service and Chair of the Victorian Branch of the RANZCP.
 He is an adjunct Professor at Monash University.
 He is a Board Member of the Butterfly Foundation, the national eating disorder charity, and of Mental Health Victoria the peak body representing the Victorian Mental Health Sector.
 He is a member of the National Eating Disorder Collaboration, and co- author of RANZCP Clinical Practice Guidelines for the treatment of eating disorders.
 He is an ACHS surveyor and a member of the Comprehensive Care Advisory Committee for the Australian Commission on Safety and Quality in Health Services.